SiddharthaAK/Crop-Recommendation/README.md

    - **Original_vs_Synthetic_Updated.ipynb**: This is the main analysis notebook.
 It loads both datasets, performs comparative training of models, visualizes results (Confusion Matrices, Performance Plots), and conducts hyperparameter tuning.

-   - **Enlarged_dataset.ipynb**: This notebook focuses on the larger synthetic dataset, detailing data loading, feature analysis, and initial model testing.
+   - **Enlarged_dataset.ipynb**: This notebook focuses on generating the larger synthetic dataset, detailing data loading, feature analysis, and initial model testing.

 4. Execute the cells sequentially to reproduce the analysis, training, and evaluation steps.